kchia/starter-crypto-template/README.md

 3. On the MiamiStarter app, press the `connect to web3` button to log into MiamiStarter with your wallet.

 4. Select a project that you'd like to vote on or invest in directly by clicking on the project card.
 You'll then be taken to the individual project page.
-If your wallet contains some $MIA tokens, then you will see a card containing voting details on the right side of the project page, as follows:
+If you are logged in and your wallet contains some $MIA tokens, then you will see a card containing voting details and a "vote now" button on the right side of the project page, as follows:

 ![MiamiStarter Vote 2](images/miamistarter-vote-2.png)